ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

 :qualificationPeriod:
    :ref:`period`, read-only

-   Period when qualification can be submitted with stand still period.
+   This period consists of qualification and 10 days of stand still period.

    |ocdsDescription|
    Period when qualification can be submitted with stand still period.